-Our bars are also significantly lower in sugar than fruit-based snacks.
+Our bars are also significantly lower in sugar than fruit-based snacks (at least 1/3 less).
 And these often use purees and juices rather than whole fruit, meaning that the sugar they contain is “free”, which can be very detrimental to health.
-Finally, our bars are much higher in fibre than most fruit-based snacks, further slowing the release of the natural sugars into our bloodstream, providing longer-lasting energy.
+Finally, our bars are much higher in fibre than most fruit-based snacks (at least 50% more), further slowing the release of the natural sugars into our bloodstream, providing longer-lasting energy.

 If you’re a regular protein bar person, the relatively low protein content of our bars might also put you off.
 We’re working on higher protein versions, but it’s important to know that most people already eat more than enough protein.
-The only macronutrient we don’t eat enough of is fibre, which is only found in plants. vedge bars are all naturally high in whole food fibre, containing at least 3g per bar.
+The main macronutrient most of us don’t eat enough of is fibre, which is only found in plants.
+On average UK adults eat only 18g a day, compared to the NHS’s minimum recommended amount of 30g. vedge bars are all naturally high in whole food fibre, containing c.
+3-5g per bar.

-So if protein bars and supplements are a key part of your diet, you should probably think about increasing your fibre intake too.
+So if protein bars and supplements are a key part of your diet, you might want to think about increasing your fibre intake too.
 And vedge makes that tastier and easier than ever.